akaalharbi/Computational-complexity-models-in-the-cloud/long-message-attack/README.md

 - Phase III: Filter all false positives, record messages the produces collisions.

 # Known Bugs:
-- Phase II: doesn't work
+- Phase II:
+  - stops when finding only one potential collision.
+It should stops after a sufficient number of collisions
+  - Store potential collisions in a file

+- Phase III:

 ## todo (Techincally not bugs):
 - Rewrite the format of the files